2023 Permit Lottery Information

 - Organizations claiming tax exempt status must submit a completed MN Certificate of Exemption (ST3) form prior to making a reservation.
 This tax exempt number must be issued by the State of MN and not by the IRS Department of Treasury.

-- The Parks and Recreation Department retains the right to shutdown any rental for any violation of the Park Permit Rules & Regulations, city ordinances, or laws that are violated, without refund of the rental fee.
+- The Parks and Recreation Department retains the right to shutdown any rental for any violation of the Parks & Recreation Rules & Regulations, Park Permit Rules and Regulations, city ordinances, or laws that are violated, without refund of the rental fee.

 - Permit Office rentals and reservations are subject to our Changes and Cancellations Policy.